trees-and-branches/CoreDataToDoList/README.md

     - Focus on the data flow
     - Where do the Items live?-
     - How do you create a new Item?
-    - Check out the Diffable DataSource
-        - Refamiliarize yourself [here](https://wwdcbysundell.com/2019/diffable-data-sources-first-look/) or [here](https://developer.apple.com/wwdc19/220) if you have no idea what this is
     - Especially look at the `ItemManager` That's where we'll do a lot of our work
       - Right now its simple because all the data is stored in a local array of `[Item]`
-      - But pretty soon it will be on the AFTER side of a Before and After Core Data facelift!
+      - But pretty soon it will utilize Core Data

 ## Add Core Data Model
 - Lets do some modeling. . .
 Lets start with `Blue Steel` and then move on to `Magnum` jk 😜